Felt-tip marker mode

 Crunch up the finish

-Thicken the black outlines, even the existing marker fills, clarify the crumb marks, and strengthen the same ground shadow.
+Thicken the bumpy black outline, even the existing marker fills, clarify the crumb marks, and strengthen the same wrapper shadows.

 Doodle tip: Stop before adding a plate, sauce cup, face, or border.
 The crust, bone, crumbs, and color are enough.